 - An impeller, which is normally connected to the end shaft of the electric motor.
 The impeller is housed between the pump filter basket and the motor.
 Its primary purpose is to move water from the pool, through the pump and filter and then back to the pool.

 - The pump basket.
 This is a critical part of the system which collects debris from the pool and prevents it from going into the pump, which could put a strain on the motor and cause it to burn out prematurely.
 Across the world, one of the biggest problems in warmer climates is palm tree leaves – fortunately in the U.K this is less of a problem, and not an issue in indoor pools.
 All our circulating swimming pool pumps have filter baskets which are removable, along with inspection covers to allow easy inspection.

 We offer 5 series of Swimming Pool Pumps:

-The SMP by APP Pumps and the SWIMM by Speroni and the iFlo by Plastica are all fantastic swimming pool pumps.
+The SMP by APP Pumps, the SWIMM by Speroni and the iFlo by Plastica are all fantastic swimming pool pumps.
 These manufacturers are incredibly well respected and supply pumps for both domestic and commercial use around the world.
 The main difference between the series, is the maximum temperatures of water the pumps can cope with, the SWIMM and iFlo are rated to 35 °C whereas the SMP is rated to 60 °C.